 What Is ETF Trading?

-ome form of this strategy is generally advised for long-term investors who are attempting to invest on their own.
-Whether you choose a buy and hold strategy or to trade more often, the ease of trading ETFs makes it possible to build a broad, diversified portfolio that’s a cinch to update and change.
+Whether you choose a buy and hold strategy or decide to trade more often, the ease of trading ETFs makes it possible to build a broad, diversified portfolio that’s easy to update and change.

 When it comes to trading flexibility, ETFs can be used in different, more innovative ways than mutual funds.
-For example, investors can leverage or short markets using ETFs.
-(These are features for advanced investors.)
-ETFs also trade in such a way to avoid short-term capital gains taxes, giving investors more control over their annual taxes.
+For example, advanced investors might choose to leverage or short markets using ETFs.
+ETFs also trade in such a way as to avoid short-term capital gains taxes, giving investors more control over their annual taxes.

 How to Build an ETF Portfolio

 Are you willing to take more risk to attempt more growth?
 How will you handle market volatility?
-Your investment strategy will vary based on your risk aversion and age.
-Once you have determined your desired asset allocation—that proportional mix of different asset classes—ETFs can fulfill the exposure to those markets.
+Investment strategies vary based on criteria like personal risk tolerance and age.
+Once you have determined your desired asset allocation—that proportional mix of different asset classes—ETFs can help fulfill the exposure to those markets.

 For example, if you decide that you would like to invest in a traditional mix of stocks and bonds at a ratio of 70% and 30%, you could buy one or several stock ETFs to gain exposure to the stock market with 70% of your money and another few ETFs to fulfill your 30% exposure to the bond market.

-For diversification purposes, many investors like to have both U.S. and foreign stock ETFs in their portfolios, as well as both government and corporate bond ETFs.
-You may also want to consider adding alternative assets to your investment strategy: gold and other commodities, emerging markets, and ETFs that invest in real estate.
+For diversification purposes, some investors like to have both U.S. and foreign stock ETFs in their portfolios, as well as both government and corporate bond ETFs.
+Some investors also add alternative assets to their investment strategy: gold and other commodities, emerging markets, and ETFs that invest in real estate.

-Though a DIY approach to investing using ETFs is certainly doable, many investors prefer to have the help of a professional.
-The right professional can provide guidance throughout the investment process while getting to know your personal financial situation.
-They’ll help you design a portfolio that will put you on a path to reach your investment goals, rebalance your portfolio, and manage your investments from a tax standpoint.
+Though a DIY approach to investing using ETFs is doable, many investors prefer to have the help of a professional who can provide guidance throughout the investment process.